 - A publisher makes its ad inventory available on an SSP.

-- Each time the publisher’s webpage loads, an ad request is sent to multiple ad exchanges and, and sometimes demand-side platforms, either directly from an SSP or to an SSP via the publisher’s ad server.
+- Each time the publisher’s webpage loads, an ad request is sent to multiple ad exchanges and sometimes straight to demand-side platforms, either directly from the webpage to an SSP or from the publisher’s ad server to an SSP.

 - In the case of RTB media buys, various DSPs would place bids on the impression being offered by the publisher (as shown in the image above).